dsbrown1331/imitation_learning/README.md

 The goal of MountainCar is to have the car drive to the flag on the top of the hill to the right.
 The car gets -1 reward for every step and gets 200 steps to try and get out of the hill.
 Because the reward is -1 per timestep the optimal policy is to get out of the valley in as few timesteps as possible.

+You will need to write up your responses to the following parts of the homework and submit your code via Canvas to get credit for this homework assignment.

 ## Part 1:

 Run the following code again